lokxii/tsky/README.md

 ## IMPORTANT: This is an application written for myself.

-I will prioritize features I use daily, and most likely ignoring features I don't use.
+I will prioritize features I use daily, and most likely ignore features I don't use.

 ## Features implemented